FormShantonu/NodeJs/node_interview_note.md

 * The myLogger middleware function logs the HTTP method and URL of each incoming request.
 * It is mounted globally using app.use() so that it applies to all routes.
 * It is also mounted specifically to the /api/users route, where it will only be executed for requests to that route.

+## Rabit MQ ##

+> Why we use rabit MQ instead of building a custom queue system with Node.js?

+Using RabbitMQ is generally preferred because it is a battle-tested, reliable, and feature-rich solution for message queuing.
+A custom-built Node.js queue can be useful for simple or highly specific needs but often lacks the robustness, scalability, and features that RabbitMQ provides out of the box.

+> What is server less?

+Serverless computing is a cloud computing execution model that allocates machine resources on an as-used basis.
+In simpler terms, it means you can build and run applications without having to worry about managing any servers.
+You simply upload your code and let someone else handle the infrastructure.

+>